greghicks01/sel-acc/README.md

 The hub ensures we can also handle BrowserStack, Sauce labs etc

 Usage:
-fluent calls using these items - if any are left out, null/empty they are assumed to be the local Chrome Driver (handeld by Bonigarcia WedDriver Manager)
+fluent calls using these items - if any are left out, null/empty they are assumed to be the local Chrome Driver (handled by Bonigarcia WedDriver Manager)

   .withCapabilities( DesiredCapabilities dc ) .withCapabilities( String dc )